worker-tools/workers.js.org/README.md

 ## Backend for Frontend

 Worker Environments fulfill the original promise of NodeJS: To use one language and share code between client and server.
 In practice, this never came to be.
 Instead the worlds of node and browsers have diverged[^1].
-Worker Environments are bringing them back together.
+Worker Environments are bringing hem back together.

 This is good news for Frontend Developers in particular: The knowledge ac- and required for building offline web applications can now be applied to writing HTTP servers --- and so can [the tools][wt].